esync-network/docs/docs/merchants/index.md

 - Visit [portal.ecredits.com](https://portal.ecredits.com)
 - Provide your email address and set your password.
-- Check your email for a confirmation code and enter it in the eWallet App.
+- Check your email for a confirmation code and enter it in the eCredits Wallet App.
 - Choose the account type "Create Merchant profile" when prompted.
 - Set up your business details.
 If you are a Cashback Partner, connect to your myWorld Account.
 - Choose your Business Subscription and activate it in the "Subscriptions" tab.